SirGoodenough/HA_Blueprints/Automations/keypad_5_button_cipher_to_turn_on_something.md

 This Blueprint accepts 5 actions & when done in the right order, flips an input_boolean.
-Thisk a lock from a common keypad, or a puzzle to solve in a safe house.
+Think a lock from a common keypad, or a puzzle to solve in a safe house.
 ALSO you can watch the accompanying [YouTube Video](https://youtu.be/ZILTAZQPr_Q) about it here for detailed info!

 ## 📑 Changelog